There are now 3 possible online modes for units:

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) assignment; (2) presentation; (3) final examination; and (4) tutorial contribution.
+Indicative assessments in this unit are as follows: (1) preparation & participation; (2) team project; and (3) final examination.
 Further information is available in the unit outline.

 - Unit rules